FERNman/angular-google-charts/docs/Config.md

 ## Providing a Google Maps API Key

-When using GeoCharts, it might be necessary to provide a Maps API Key to access full functionality.
+When using Geocharts or Map Charts, it might be necessary to provide a Maps API Key to avoid the default request throttling of Googles servers.

 The Google Maps API Key can be configured using the `mapsApiKey` property in the config.